Skip to content

 File discovery

-PredicateFinder searches for <modulename>.clausal in: - sys.path for top-level module names - the parent package's __path__ for sub-modules
+PredicateFinder and PrologFinder search for <modulename>.clausal and <modulename>.pl respectively in: - sys.path for top-level module names - the parent package's __path__ for sub-modules

 Loading .clausal files programmatically